 Later in this chapter, we cover several backtesting procedures that are prominent in the literature.
 Because all have shortcomings, we also introduce three basic tests—a coverage test, a distribution test and an independence test—that we recommend as minimum standards for backtesting in practice.

-The question arises as to which P&L’s to use in backtesting a VaR measure.
+The question arises as to which P&L’s to use in backtesting a value-at-risk measure.
 We distinguish between dirty P&L’s and clean P&L’s.
 Dirty P&L’s are the actual P&L’s reported for a portfolio by the accounting system.
-They can be impacted by trades that take place during the value-at-risk horizon—trades the VaR measure cannot anticipate.
-Dirty P&L’s also reflect fee income earned during the value-at-risk horizon, which VaR measures also don’t anticipate.
+They can be impacted by trades that take place during the value-at-risk horizon—trades the value-at-risk measure cannot anticipate.
+Dirty P&L’s also reflect fee income earned during the value-at-risk horizon, which value-at-risk measures also don’t anticipate.
 Clean P&L’s are hypothetical P&L’s that would have been realized if no trading took place and no fee income were earned during the value-at-risk horizon.

 Suppose a firm calculates its portfolio value-at-risk at the end of each trading day.
-In a backtest against clean P&L’s, the VaR measure performs well.
+In a backtest against clean P&L’s, the value-at-risk measure performs well.
 Against dirty P&L’s, it does not.
-This might indicate that the VaR measure is sound but that end-of-day value-at-risk does not reasonably indicate the firm’s market risk.
+This might indicate that the value-at-risk measure is sound but that end-of-day value-at-risk does not reasonably indicate the firm’s market risk.
 Perhaps the firm engages in an active day trading program, reducing exposures at end-of-day.

 Financial institutions don’t calculate clean P&L’s in the regular course of business, so provisions must be made for calculating and storing them for later use in backtesting.
 Other data to maintain are